cfanatic/vsomeip-fuzzing/README.md

 # vsomeip-testing

-This manual describes the necessary steps to follow in order to compile the code examples in the [GENIVI/vsomeip in 10 minutes](https://github.com/GENIVI/vsomeip/wiki/vsomeip-in-10-minutes#first) tutorial on a macOS host .
+This manual describes the necessary steps to follow in order to compile the code examples in the [GENIVI/vsomeip in 10 minutes](https://github.com/GENIVI/vsomeip/wiki/vsomeip-in-10-minutes#first) tutorial on a macOS host.
+Also, it describes how to configure the tutorial for fuzzing with AFL++.

 A Dockerfile will follow at a later point in time.